Agriculture in Vietnam

-In 2004, agriculture and forestry accounted for 21.8 percent of Vietnam's gross domestic product (GDP), and between 1994 and 2004, the sector grew at an annual rate of 4.1 percent.
-Agriculture's share of economic output has declined in recent years, falling as a share of GDP from 42% in 1989 to 26% in 1999, as production in other sectors of the economy has risen.
+Agriculture's share of GDP has declined in recent years, falling from 42% in 1989, to 26% in 1999.
+In 2023, agriculture and forestry accounted for about 12% of Vietnam's gross domestic product (GDP).
 However, agricultural employment was much higher than agriculture's share of GDP; in 2005, approximately 60 percent of the employed labor force was engaged in agriculture, forestry, and fishing.
 Agricultural products accounted for 30 percent of exports in 2005.
 The relaxation of the state monopoly on rice exports transformed the country into the world's second or third largest rice exporter.
 Other cash crops are coffee, cotton, peanuts, rubber, sugarcane, and tea.

 History

 Government programs and results in the 1970s

 Agricultural production, the backbone of Vietnam's main development strategy, varied considerably from year to year following the national reunification in 1975.
 A particularly strong performance in agriculture was recorded in 1976—up more than 10 percent from 1975.
 However, production dropped back to approximately 95 percent of the 1976 level in 1977 and 1978, and recovered to a level higher than that of 1976 only in 1979.